Uimarkku/CloneClicker/README.md

 # CloneClicker
 Clone Clicker Assets
-notes the code is licensed under the MIT license read it
+notes the code is licensed under the MIT license read it https://github.com/Uimarkku/CloneClicker/blob/main/LICENSE the art is All Rights Reserved